-Share in net Losses of Associated Companies
+Share in Net Losses of Associated Companies

 Share in net losses of associated companies reflects our proportionate share of the net losses of unconsolidated entities accounted for by using the equity method of accounting.
-During 2023, we had net losses of our equity method investments in a total amount of \$32.7 million, compared to a loss of \$5.7 million in 2022.
-The foregoing losses including impairment charges in amount of \$13.9 million, were mainly attributable to our equity investment the new merged entity Ultimaker (which was the surviving entity following a merger between it and MakerBot) following the deconsolidation, in 2022, of MakerBot, which was previously held as a subsidiary of Stratasys. refer to Note 2 to our consolidated financial statements included in Item 18 of this annual report.
+During 2024, we had net losses of our equity method investments in a total amount of \$33.3 million, compared to a loss of \$32.7 million in 2023.
+The losses in 2024 and 2023, include impairment charges in an amount of \$30.1 million and \$13.9 million, respectively, were mainly attributable to our equity investment in Ultimaker (which was the surviving entity following a merger between it and MakerBot).
+Please refer to Note 2 to our consolidated financial statements included in Item 18 of this annual report.